| | |

 • After grating, it’s crucial to remove as much moisture as possible from the potatoes and onions.
 This step ensures the perfect texture for your pancakes.

-• Transfer the grated potatoes and onions to a large bowl; add the eggs, breadcrumbs, milk, chives or parsley, and garlic.
+• Transfer the grated potatoes and onions to a large bowl; add the eggs, breadcrumbs, milk, chives or parsley, garlic, salt, and pepper.
 Mix to blend.
 If the mixture is too loose, add more breadcrumbs.

 • Shape the batter into 6 to 8 pancakes.